jakthom/hercules/README.md

 ### Metrics

-Each Hercules metric is defined using **sql** in a number of supported dialects.
+Each Hercules metric is define in `yml`, using `sql` in a number of supported dialects.

 Metric materialization expects two fields in the query resultset: a `struct` field of `tags` and a `value` column corresponding to the metric value.